mjrister/mesh-simplification/README.md

 ## Prerequisites

-This project requires OpenGL 4.6, CMake 3.22, and a C++20 compiler.
+This project requires OpenGL 4.1, CMake 3.22, and a C++20 compiler.
+It is has been confirmed to build and run on and the Microsoft C/C++ Optimizing Compiler Version 19.37.32825 and Clang 17.04 with libc++.
 To facilitate project configuration, building, and testing, [CMake Presets](https://cmake.org/cmake/help/v3.22/manual/cmake-presets.7.html) are used with [ninja](https://ninja-build.org/) as a build generator.

 ### Package Management
 This project uses [`vcpkg`](https://vcpkg.io) to manage external dependencies.
 To get started, run `git submodule update --init` to clone `vcpkg` as a git submodule. `vcpkg` can then be initialized by running `.\vcpkg\bootstrap-vcpk.bat` on Windows or `./vcpkg/bootstrap-vcpkg.sh` on Linux.
 Upon completion, CMake will integrate with `vcpkg` to download, compile, and link external libraries specified in the [vcpkg.json](vcpkg.json) manifest when building the project.